bbbbbr/gimp-tilemap-helper/README.md

 Gimp Tile Map Plugin
 ===========

+NOTE: The burrent version is rough around the edges and needs improvement and refactoring of the source.
+That may come in time.
+For now, consider it a mostly working beta...

 A GIMP plugin to help with creating tile maps and tile sets for games.

 You can create a level map in Gimp (or other image editors) and use this plugin to help with tile de-duplication and tile set optimizing.